solita/solita.github.com/_posts/2022-01-20-code-reviews.md

 Drum rolls...
 Feature D!

 Why?
-How about feature B that I'm now programming?
+How about feature B which I'm now programming?
 It is a super important feature.
 I will review D after I've done B.

-The reason is simple: the feature D is **closest to be done** and thus has the highest value after feature C.
+The reason is simple: feature D is **closest to be done** and thus has the highest value after feature C.

 ## Make an impact and do the code review soon